Sulik2000/SnakeConsole/README.md

-##Snake in console
+# Snake in console
-I created this implemantation while was travelling by train, so don't be strict to implemantation of this project
+I created this implemantation while was travelling by train, so don't be strict to implemantation of this project ) Here I used only C++ and STL